pulumi/pulumi-hugo/themes/default/content/blog/cloud-systems-part-four/index.md

 ## Crosswalk, EKS, and Pulumi

 We'll be re-using some things we did in the previous tutorials, but we do need some new dependencies.
-Pulumi Crosswalk is a collection of libraries for interacting with AWS while adhering to common best practices, without having to do most of the work yourself.
+[Pulumi Crosswalk]({{< relref "/docs/guides/crosswalk/aws" >}}) is a collection of libraries for interacting with AWS while adhering to common best practices, without having to do most of the work yourself.
 It's great for getting off the ground with some of the most common first-step tasks when deploying infrastructure on AWS, so we'll be using it.
-We also need providers for AWS EKS and Kubernetes.
+We also need providers for AWS Elastic Kubernetes Service (EKS) and Kubernetes.
 The top of your `__main__.py` should include the following imports:

 ```python
 import base64